 On Friday, September 3, 2021, Shantelle took a 9-1-1 call from a subject who indicated that he was feeling suicidal and wanted to talk to someone while he drove.
-She attempted several times over the 5 minute call to ascertain his location or cross street in an effort to send him help.
-He shared that he had an “open case” and didn’t want police involved.
+She attempted several times over the 5-minute call to ascertain his location or cross-street in an effort to send him help.
+He shared that he had an “open case” and didn’t want the police involved.
 She told him that you would send him paramedics only so he could get help.
 He refused to pull over and became agitated with the questions about his location.
 Shantelle offered to give him directions to a closer hospital and he again refused and hung up even when she offered to just talk about anything he wanted to talk about.

 After he disconnected, Shantelle attempted to call him back numerous times but he would not answer.
 She reached out to the cell phone company to try and obtain the location of his cell phone but the phone company could not provide a close proximity location.
 She then utilized her additional resources of Rapid Deploy to send him text messages attempting to get him to reconnect with her.
 Although it seemed as if she had exhausted all possible options, Shantelle showed perseverance and continued to

 call him back.

 Thirty-six minutes after his initial call, he finally answered her call and shared with you that he was in Ontario and on the way to the hospital.
 Over the next 18 minutes, she stayed on the phone with him chatting about his family, his kids, and his faith.
 Shantelle showed amazing compassion for a man who so clearly was in his darkest time of need.
 Near the end of the call, he shared with her that it was her phone calls and texts that saved his life; that she was the reason he was seeking help.